Georgy Baydukov

 Georgy Filippovich Baydukov (Гео́ргий Фили́ппович Байдуко́в; - 28 December 1994) was a Soviet test pilot, Hero of the Soviet Union (1936), writer and hunter.
+He was one of the leaders in the creation of the Soviet air defense system in the 1950s–1970s.
+Full holder of the Order “For Service to the Homeland in the Armed Forces of the USSR” (May 25, 1987), laureate of the USSR State Prize (1970), and recipient of the largest number of Soviet orders (21 orders).

 Early years

 Baydukov was born at the Taryshta railway station in the Tomsk Governorate of the Russian Empire (now Novosibirsk Oblast, Russia) in family of a railway worker.
 He became an orphan at the age of 9 and was homeless for some time.
 Baydukov was taken to an orphanage and worked in railway construction for some time.

 In March 1926 he enlisted in the Red Army as a volunteer.
 In 1926 he graduated from the Leningrad Air Force School.

 In 1928 he graduated from the Kacha school for military pilots and served as a fighter pilot from 1928 to 1931.

 Test pilot

 Georgy Baydukov was transferred to the Air Force's Testing institute and became an aircraft test pilot in 1931.
 He tested a number of fighter planes from 1931 to 1934 and was instrumental in developing instrument flight rules for the Soviet Air Force.